a20351766/udo.1.4.0/docs/source/write_first_app.rst

 ==============================

 .. note:: If you're not yet familiar with the fundamental architecture of a
-          Fabric network, you may want to visit the :doc:`key_concepts` section prior to continuing.
+          UDO network, you may want to visit the :doc:`key_concepts` section prior to continuing.

-          It is also worth noting that this tutorial serves as an introduction to Fabric applications and uses simple smart contracts and applications.
-For a more in-depth look at Fabric applications and smart contracts, check out our
+          It is also worth noting that this tutorial serves as an introduction to UDO applications and uses simple smart contracts and applications.
+For a more in-depth look at UDO applications and smart contracts, check out our
           :doc:`developapps/developing_applications` section or the
           :doc:`tutorial/commercial_paper`.

-In this tutorial we'll be looking at a handful of sample programs to see how Fabric apps work.
+In this tutorial we'll be looking at a handful of sample programs to see how UDO apps work.
 These applications and the smart contracts they use are collectively known as ``FabCar``.
-They provide a great starting point to understand a Hyperledger Fabric blockchain.
+They provide a great starting point to understand a Hyperledger UDO blockchain.
 You'll learn how to write an application and smart contract to query and update a ledger, and how to use a Certificate Authority to generate the X.509 certificates used by applications which interact with a permissioned blockchain.